aldostools/COBRA/485/README.md

 * HASH calculation algorithm is changed, now it uses static hashes, so the hashes will not be changed unless modules have major changes.
 * Stealth extension support to disable Syscall 15
 * Allows temporary LV1 peek from syscall 8 when "disabling COBRA" is not used
-* Run payload with Kernel privileges - Added option to run payload with kernel privileges like ps vita skprx. this is a big thing! one can make hooks, printf to socat, do whatever they feel like they need to do. at the current time only one payload is supported at a time. in the future i might increase this
-* Boot times speed improved - as there is no stage1.
-* PS2 bc and semi bc consoles wont load iso when cobra disabled - disable cobra using opcode)
 * Added support for dynamic memory payloads, 5 of them can be started from "/dev_hdd0/boot_plugins_kernel.txt"
 * Toolchain updated to support dynamic address loading.
 * For applications, you can also mount em, and unmount em separately